NormallyNormal/ASCIIAdventure/README.md

 ### Platforms
 Solid platforms that the player can land on.
 They can also move and bring the player along.
 Semi-solid platforms allow the player to jump up through them or drop down.
+### Seperate Moving Object Renderers
+Each world object can have an independent renderer object associated with it.
+They can easily be given different special effects without chaging behavior.
+### Seperate Moving Object Controllers
+Each moving world object can have an independent movement controller associated with it.
+This allows for endless potential movement patterns, coordination between moving objects, and more.
 ### Hazards
 Spikes that kill the player, sending them to a checkpoint.
 ### Special Objects